The Best Guard Dogs: Breeds Found In Australia

 The Staffie is smart as a whip and thoroughly loves his people.
 This breed, like other pit bull-type dogs, were called “nanny dogs” because they form strong attachments with kids.
-In fact, Staffies tend to take on themselves to look out for the kids in their lives.
+In fact, Staffies tend to take it upon themselves to look out for the kids in their lives .

 Related: Staffy Breed Profile.

-Their loyalty towards kids and their family at large shines through when it comes to protecting their people.
+Our panel of independent experts love how their loyalty towards kids and their family at large shines through when it comes to protecting their people.
 Staffies used to have a reputation as aggressive dogs, only because they tend to be very protective.
-However, these trends also mean the breed needs extensive socialisation early on and throughout their lives.
+However, I also want to point out that these trends also mean the breed needs extensive socialisation early on and throughout their lives.
 This will make sure they get along well with other dogs and people.